ferpetrelli/scoped-controller/README.md

 # Scoped Controller

-Scoped Controller is a Laravel package that will allow you to cleanup your controllers by executing scopes dynamically over a collection, depending on which URL parameters are present.
+Scoped Controller is a very simple Laravel package (<80 LOC) that will allow you to build queries and cleanup your controllers by executing scopes based on request parameters.

 Inspired on the Ruby on Rails gem [Has Scope](https://github.com/plataformatec/has_scope).